Solve/Next

 to the governance conversation.

-The assumptions you surfaced in Amsterdam about mobility’s most consequential bets—that the post-car transition is solved, that bicycle infrastructure is a durable platform, that last-mile economics are settled—are structurally identical to the assumptions your own organisation carries about its most consequential decisions.
+The assumptions you surfaced in Amsterdam about mobility’s most consequential bets—that the post-car transition is solved, that bicycle infrastructure is a durable platform, that last-mile economics are settled—are structurally identical to the assumptions your own organization carries about its most consequential decisions.
 The bridge from the week to the work is one question.

 1